 OpenGL News Archives

-sdljava is a Java binding to the SDL API with support for audio, keyboard, mouse, joystick, 2D framebuffer and 3D hardware.
-This new v0.9.1 release removes the dependency on JDK 1.5 and adds the OpenGL binding via GLEW and a binding to FTGL.
+sdljava is a java binding to the SDL library with support for access to the audio, keyboard, mouse, joystick, 2D framebuffer and OpenGL API-accelerated 3D hardware.
+This latest release adds GLU support to the gljava OpenGL API bindings.

 The open source Tao Framework is a complete framework to develop OpenGL API-based applications in .NET enviroments, including cutting-edge games, a graphics demo, a data visualization application, or an audio application.
 It is cross platform using the Mono plaform and supports Cg, DevIL, FreeGLUT, ODE, OpenAL, OpenGL, and SDL APIs.